veryshiny/veryshiny/README.md

-## Hi there 👋 Take a look at some of my projects.
+## Hi there, please take a look at some of my projects.

 ✨🌹
 <!--